Federated Causal Inference from Multi-Site Observational Data via Propensity Score Aggregation: Federated Estimators via Propensity Score Aggregation

-\section{Federated estimators via propensity score aggregation}
+\section{Federated Estimators via Propensity Score Aggregation}

-\subsection{Oracle federated estimators}
+\subsection{Oracle Federated Estimators}

-As discussed in the previous section, existing federated causal inference methods often rely on restrictive assumptions—such as a common propensity score across sites~\citep{guo2025robust}, site differences limited to intercept shifts~\citep{yin2025federated}, or predefined shared structures~\citep{xiong2023federated}.
-In practice, treatment assignment often varies across sites due to differences in norms, resources, or clinical practices.
-To accommodate this heterogeneity, we express the global propensity score as a weighted combination of site-specific scores, capturing local treatment policies.
+As discussed before, existing federated causal inference methods often rely on restrictive assumptions---such as a common propensity score across sites~\citep{guo2025robust}, site differences limited to intercept shifts~\citep{yin2025federated}, or predefined shared structures~\citep{xiong2023federated}.
+In practice, treatment assignment frequently varies across sites due to differences in norms, resources, or clinical practices.
+This heterogeneity implies that the global propensity score takes the form of a \emph{weighted combination} of the site-specific scores, that is $e(X) = \sum_{k=1}^K \omega_k(X) e_k(X)$, see Appendix~\ref{sec:decompo_ps}.
+These weights $\{\omega_k\}_{k\in[K]}$ can be written as density ratio weights (DW):

-Specifically, the global propensity score can be expressed as a weighted combination of local scores using two alternative weighting schemes (see Appendix~\ref{sec:decompo_ps}).
-The first relies on Membership Weights (MW), representing the probability of belonging to each site given the covariates:

-The second uses Density ratio Weights (DW), based on the ratio between the covariate density at site $k$, denoted $f_k$, and the overall population density $f$:
+\looseness=-1 where $f_k$ and $f$ are the covariate densities locally and globally.
+Similar weights are used in transportability methods that reweight data to match a target population~\citep{han2023multiply,han2025federated,guo2024collaborative}, though here the objective is to recover the global propensity score across the super-population defined by the $K$ participating sites.
+Unfortunately, estimating DW $\omega_k$ in a federated setting requires modeling the $f_k$'s, which entails strong distributional assumptions and becomes challenging in high dimensions.